silverphish-io/Scavenger-Hunt/README.md

 # Scavenger-Hunt
-A bot to help with running my scavenger hunt events
+A bot to help with running my scavenger hunt events.